 In a medium-size mixing bowl, mix together 1 1/2 cups of flour, 1 cup of sugar, 1/4 cup of cocoa powder, 1 tsp baking soda (the kind in the orange box), and a large pinch of salt.
 Then add 1 tsp. vanilla, 1 tsp. of white vinegar (this helps the baking soda with rising), 1 cup of water, and 1/3 cup safflower oil or 1/3 cup of applesauce or plum sauce.
 Mix again, pour the batter into the baking pan, and bake 45 minutes.
 Let it cool before you cut it up.
-We haven't had a lot of luck getting these cakes out of the pan, so I'd just cut it in the pan.
+We haven’t had a lot of luck getting these cakes out of the pan, so I’d just cut it in the pan.
 Or try making it in a springform pan.

 What about chocolate frosting?